 For the third year in a row, Monaco hosted the glittering kermesse which was born in 2000 as HRH Prince Albert II of Monaco mentioned in his welcome speech.
 “There is a long history between the Awards and Montecarlo, we are very proud to have you here celebrating the values in which all we believe.”

 FRANCE MEN’S FOOTBALL Remembering a famous quote from Michael Jordan, Laureus Ambassador Luis Figo said: “Talent wins games, but teamwork and intelligence win championships.”
-That is why the opening award of the ceremony was delivered the charismatic former Portuguese footballer to France Men’s Football Team, winners of the 2018 FIFA World Cup.
+That is why the opening award of the ceremony was delivered by the charismatic former Portuguese footballer to France Men’s Football Team, winners of the 2018 FIFA World Cup.

-STANDING OVATION The discretional ‘Spirit of Sport Award’ was then given US Skater Tony Hawks to his compatriot Lindsey Vonn, who just retired from an exceptionally long and successful career in Alpine Skiing.
+STANDING OVATION The discretional ‘Spirit of Sport Award’ was then given by US Skater Tony Hawks to his compatriot Lindsey Vonn, who just retired from an exceptionally long and successful career in Alpine Skiing.
 The standing ovation for the American skier engulfed the packed Salle des Etoiles.
 Vonn said: “It’s weird to be here after ending my career just a week ago, but I am really honoured.
-I have been inspired many of you and I really want to thank you for your respect, I am really going to miss it.”
+I have been inspired by many of you and I really want to thank you for your respect, I am really going to miss it.”

 EXTRAORDINARY ACHIEVEMENT IOC Vice President and AIPS Sport Media Awards Juror Nawal El Moutawakkel together with Kenyan former long-distance runner Tegla Lourupe had the honour of presenting the Extraordinary Achievement award to the Men’s Marathon record man Eliud Kipchoge, who went straight to the point in his gratitude speech: “I dedicate this to all who love the sport and I just want to say that a sporting world is a peaceful and enjoyable world.”

 TEAM WORK ALWAYS PAYS OFF For the Laureus World Sports Award for Sportsperson of the Year with a disability, Slovak Henrieta Farkasova together with her guide were chosen as an example of how team work can be achieved even in an individual event.
-The skiers pointed out that winning such a recognition for a country where the sport is normally just a hoband where they both work and usually train just for passion is something extremely appreciated.
+The skiers pointed out that winning such a recognition for a country where the sport is normally just a hobby and where they both work and usually train just for passion is something extremely appreciated.

 SPORTING MOMENT OF THE YEAR Different from the other awards, the ‘Sporting Moment of the Year’ is the only Laureus recognition given on a global public vote.
 The amazing Chinese climber Xia Boyu won it after reaching the pick of Mount Everest with his prosthetic legs despite failing to achieve his mission in several previous attempts.
 “I have lost my legs because of the cold I have suffered during my first attempt 43 years ago,” he said.
 I have experienced a lot of accidents like storms, earthquakes and I had also faced cancer but finally last year Mount Everest accepted me and I could accomplish my dream.”